 In IT, endpoint security refers to a methodology of protecting the business network when accessed through such remote devices.

-In the last few years, IT industry’s focus had shifted from a perimeter network security to endpoint and data security solutions.
+In the last few years, IT industry’s focus had shifted from a perimeter network security to an endpoint and data security solutions.
 Network security solutions are important but not flawless, and businesses need to start additionally protecting their corporate data where it resides on the endpoint (local and external devices), and not just on their local networks and in the data center cloud.